jasonribble/cardano-recipe/README.md

 In order to protect your Relay Node(s) from a novel "DoS/Syn" attack, Michael Fazio created iptables entry which restricts connections to a given destination port to 5 connections from the same IP.

-Replace <RELAY NODE PORT> with your public relay port, replace the 5 with your preferred connection limit.
+Replace <RELAY NODE PORT> with your public relay port.
+Opitonally, you can replace the 5 with your preferred connection limit.

 ```
 iptables -I INPUT -p tcp -m tcp --dport <RELAY NODE PORT> --tcp-flags FIN,SYN,RST,ACK SYN -m connlimit --connlimit-above 5 --connlimit-mask 32 --connlimit-saddr -j REJECT --reject-with tcp-reset